erbill/partner/docs/music.md

 * Differentiate your store from competitors, creating a powerful brand image.

+From our live workshop experiences Come On Right Now is a great white page block eraser.

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4uAARTYzzIXvB9FqCgJgOx?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-## Our Music is Perfect for Various Industries
+## Bitti Gitti's Music is made for Various occasions in mind

-Our handcrafted music is versatile and can work well in various industries, including:
+Our love for handcraft reflects on music and vibes well with various use-cases;

 * Gift Stores